hanane-issa/python-crash-course/Module_5/data_visualization_v2.md

 df_pairplot = stroke_data[['age', 'bmi', 'avg_glucose_level', 'stroke']]
 ```

 Now, we can use the `sns.pairplot()` function to make the pairplot.
-We will color the datapoint according to the 'stroke' status.
+We will color the data point according to the 'stroke' status.

 ```
 sns.pairplot(